 Decrease the mechanical index, increase contrast dose, move the focus away from the mitral valve towards the apex (apical views).

 Apparent defects (e.g. in the lateral wall) may occur due to shadowing from ribs or lung tissue or movement of the heart in and out of the scan plane.

-Possible misdiagnosis of a perfusion defect (absent contrast) which is in reality an artefact.
+Possible misdiagnosis of a perfusion defect (absent contrast) which is, in reality, an artefact.

-Adjust transducer position on the chest wall, ask patient to hold breath during image acquisition, in case of large hearts may have to image each wall (e.g. inferior and anterior in apical 2-chamber view) separately.
+Adjust transducer position on the chest wall, ask the patient to hold breath during image acquisition, in case of large hearts may have to image each wall (e.g. inferior and anterior in apical 2-chamber view) separately.